 A fun and safe alternative to setting off your own fireworks at home is to attend a professional fireworks display.
 These events are safe and impressive.
 It's less expensive too!

-It is the desire of the Department of Public Safety to educate the public about fireworks safety and fireworks laws, with the goal of preventing firework-related injuries and destructive fires.
+It is the desire of Grants Pass Fire Rescue to educate the public about fireworks safety and fireworks laws, with the goal of preventing firework-related injuries and destructive fires.
 Find more information from the Oregon State Fire Marshal's Fireworks Program.

 Independence Day (4th of July) Fireworks

 Oregon legal fireworks are only allowed on July 4th between the hours of 6 p.m. and 11 p.m., except for the following areas:

 - West of Highland Avenue and Dimmick Street, north of the railroad tracks.

 - Haviland Drive Area between Cloverlawn and Linden

 Fireworks can be entertaining but can also be dangerous.
 If you choose to use fireworks, please exercise extreme caution.
 There are several wildfires currently being fought in Southern Oregon and Northern California.
 With temperatures predicted to reach 100-plus degrees through the weekend and more hot, dry weather predicted for next week, conditions are ripe for disaster should a stray spark land in any dry grass or other vegetation.
 People are reminded they can be held personally liable for any fires started by the use of fireworks.